ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 **My service is deployed in Sydney but LogDNA is not there yet.
 What can I do?**

+Normally, the `location` segment of `logSourceCRN` should match the location where the log or event is ingested.
+This situation is an exception.

 Here is how to send you events from your service in Sydney to another region.

 In the example below, the service's events are being sent to us-south.
 Services must document this deviation so their customers can find their events.